-The government has identified priority areas for the next years:
+The government has identified five priority areas for the next years:

-- Creation of decent work and sustainable livelihoods;
+- Creation of decent work and sustainable livelihoods:

 - Education;

-- Health; Water
+- Health;

-- · Rural development, food security and land reform and
+- Rural development, food security and land reform and

 - Fight against crime and corruption.

-- Gender based violence

-- Economic Reconstruction and Recovery

 In order to achieve these objectives, the performance and developmental impact of the state will have to vastly be improved.